wanjunsli/sync-quickstart-react/README.md

 ## Prerequisites

-You need a recent version of Node.js, as well as a Twilio account.
+You need a version of Node.js that is recent but not too recent, as well as a Twilio account.

 For more on how to install Node.js, see [How to set up your Node.js Development Environment](https://www.twilio.com/docs/usage/tutorials/how-to-set-up-your-node-js-and-express-development-environment).